gutfeeling/practical_rl_for_coders/02_rl_basics_with_openai_gym/README.md

 4. You will be able to define the learning goal of the agent in terms of maximizing the discounted reward sum
 5. You will be able to able to modify `OpenAI Gym` environments, run simple training and testing loops, and log/monitor the agents action
-5. You will be able to decide whether to apply RL or supervised learning to a generic machine learning problem
+5. You will be able to decide whether RL or supervised learning is more suited to a given real world problem

 ## Plan